AlexandruVoica/react-native-thumbnail-a25av/README.md

 # react-native-thumbnail
 Get thumbnail from local media.
-Currently, it only supports for video.
+Currently, it only supports video files and it ignores images.

 ## Getting started